Do you know someone who deserves recognition for the work that they do in the animal care and control field?

 control, or for long-term exceptional performance in the animal care and control field.

-Outstanding State Association Award
+The Outstanding State Association Award

 This Award recognizes the State Animal Control Association that best promotes and exemplifies professionalism in the animal care and control field.
-Factors considered in granting this Award include the number of active members, increases in new members, improved quality of animal control programs within their state, active sponsors of seminars and training for members, and active in NACA sponsored training and events.
-The recipient of this Award must be an current NACA Affiliated State Association.
+Factors considered in granting this Award include the number of active members, increases in new members, improved quality of animal care and control programs within their state, active sponsors of seminars and training for members, and active in NACA sponsored training and events.
+The recipient of this Award must be a current NACA Affiliated State Association.

-Outstanding Agency Award
+The Outstanding Animal Care and Control Agency Award

 This Award is given to a current Agency Member of NACA.
 Selection criterion for this Award includes effective training programs for personnel, outstanding/innovative public education programs, active community involvement, and average officer response time to calls for assistance.

-R.D.
-'Bob' Ward DVM Posthumous Award
+The R.D.
+“Bob” Ward Memorial Posthumous Award

 This Award is for animal care and control employees who have been killed in the line of duty.
 NACA has a long history of acknowledging and honoring those among us who have made the ultimate sacrifice to the animal care and control field.
 Although we would all agree that if we never present this Award again, that it would be too soon, we don’t want to be remiss when the unthinkable occurs.
 When an individual in the employee of an animal care and control program is killed in the line of duty, allow all of us to honor and remember this person by notifying NACA so this Award may be presented.